wrinkled brown paper bags,

 Hands, though wrinkled

-and streaked with blue,
+and streaked with blue,carried the weight of

 Her hard life.